This document describes the procedure for upgrading to the latest version of Confluence on Windows or Linux.

-- Check your Confluence licence is valid.
+- Check your Confluence license is valid.

 To check go to > General Configuration > Support Tools and make sure the license support period has not expired.
-If your support period has expired renew your licence and reapply it before proceeding with the upgrade.
+If your support period has expired renew your license and reapply it before proceeding with the upgrade.

 - Read the Release Notes and Upgrade Notes for both the version you are upgrading to, and any versions you are skipping.

 - Check that your Java version, application server, operating system, database and browsers are supported.

 See Supported Platforms and End of Support Announcements for Confluence to confirm latest requirements.

 - Check the latest database setup guide for your database and ensure that the database is configured correctly.
 There may be new configuration requirements.
 See Database Configuration.

 - Check the compatibility of any add-ons.